 Data science is a powerful tool for any business.
+You can even hire an interim CIO to elevate data science and machine learning as a core organizational capability for your business.
 However, in order to apply data science to the business, we have to develop a tool which ordinary users can easily use and gain benefits from looking into the data.

 Data visualization tools such as Tableau or PowerBI are great examples of how the data exploration tool can add huge value to the data in any business.